-I secured a 99-year lease with Southlands Housing association back in 1997 which is still legal and honoured by the new owners Vivid Housing.
+I secured a 99-year lease with Southlands Housing association back in 1997 which is still legal and honored by the new owners Vivid Housing.
 But also I wanted this mural to last a long time so I purchased some of the best paints in the world Keim mineral-based paints that are proven to last over 100 years.

 Every time I go past and all the comments from local residents that people are always taking photos of it or themselves in front of the mural really is the sign of a successful public art project from consultations stages to over 150 people being involved in workshops to the informative and interactive theme of the mural.

 The council ran a survey after I painted it back in the late 1990s and it concluded that local trade rose by 30% after the mural imagine how much extra revenue that has created for local businesses over 20 years? well in excess of £1 million!